wilsaj/intro-to-os-vagrant/README.md

 4. run `vagrant ssh` to log in as adminuser.
-By default, the repo `./intro-to-os-vagrant` directory will be sync'd to to `/vagrant` on the VM so you can edit in files on your host machine and they'll appear in `/vagrant/` from the VM
+By default, the repo `./intro-to-os-vagrant` directory will be sync'd to to `/vagrant` on the VM so you can edit in files on your host machine and they'll appear in `/vagrant/` from the VM.
+Check out the comments about `config.vm.synced_folder` in the `Vagrantfile` for info about how add another synced directory (recommended).

-5. optional: see the commented parts Vagrantfile for info on how to adjust RAM, CPU or link a different synced directory
+5. optional: you can adjust the amount of RAM (default: 1GB) and number of CPUs (default 2) by editing the appropriate sections of the `Vagrantfile`